Philippines: Can boxer Manny Pacquiao win the presidency? | DW | 07.10.2021

 Analysts say Pacquiao has a fair chance of winning, due to his home region and celebrity status.
 However, other members of the electorate would prefer a candidate with more political experience.

-Five candidates have emerged in the Philippines as vying for the presidency in 2022, the most famous of which is boxer Manny Pacquiao.
+Five candidates have emerged in the Philippines as vying for the presidency in 2022, the most famous of whom is boxer Manny Pacquiao.

 Pacquiao, who holds the distinction of being the only boxing champion to hold world titles in eight different divisions, announced last month that he would retire from boxing to run for president.